-The full trajectory model used in the prediction analysis was a SoFR model that found differences in the average trajectory of smokers and non-smoker to predict the group for each trajectory.
-A plot of the odds ratio between smoker and non-smoker trajectories is shown.
-From this plot in Figure 2, and statistically significant differences are seen between 2.03 and 3.73 seconds with a maximum difference at 2.97 seconds (OR: 2.66, 95% CI: [1.28, 5.50]) and between 5.7 and 7.3 seconds with a peak difference at 6.57 seconds (OR: 0.37, 95% CI: [0.17, 0.81]).
+Because the functional logistic regression model in the yellow line of Figure XX (1 now, but will become Figure2A) leverages information in the full pupil response trajectories it is better able to discriminate between participants who have recently used cannabis from those who have not.
+An added benefit of this model is the ability to visualize the odds of cannabis use over the 10 seconds of the pupil light response test (Figure 2).
+This plot shows…, and statistically significant differences are seen between 2.03 and 3.73 seconds with a maximum difference at 2.97 seconds (OR: 2.66, 95% CI: [1.28, 5.50]) and between 5.7 and 7.3 seconds with a peak difference at 6.57 seconds (OR: 0.37, 95% CI: [0.17, 0.81]).

-The FoSR model was used to show differences between the average trajectories of pupillary light reflex in daily, occasional and non-users.
+The FoSR model was used to show differences between the average trajectories of pupillary light reflex in daily, occasional and no-use groups.
 A separate model estimated the average trajectory of smokers and non-smokers.
 In Figure 3, the average trajectories are plotted with solid lines for cannabis use frequency and a dashed line was overlaid for all smokers.
-The non-user and non-smokers encompass the same individuals and therefore overlap completely.
-From the figure, we can see a stronger initial constriction in non-users and a steady rebound after the light test; however, in smokers of both groups there is less initial constriction, and the slope of the rebound dilation is shallower.
+The no—use group and non-smokers encompass the same individuals and therefore overlap completely.
+From the figure, we can see a stronger initial constriction in no-use group and a steady rebound after the light test; however, in smokers of both groups there is less initial constriction, and the slope of the rebound dilation is shallower.

 Using the FoSR model, we depict the differences between the average trajectories for occasional and non-users, daily and non-user and daily and occasional users (Figure 4).
 These plots show regions of significant difference between occasional and non-users as well as daily and non-user; however, there are no significant differences in the average trajectories of daily and occasional users.
 When comparing occasional and non-user the most prominent differences are seen between 1.77 to 3.97 seconds with a peak difference at 2.87 seconds of 4.00% (95% CI : 1.32%,6.68%), and between daily and non-users there is significant difference region in a similar time period from 2.1 to 2.73 seconds with a peak difference at 2.5 seconds of 2.88% (95% CI: 0.14%, 5.62%).